gokultechnologyenthusiast/Wanderer/README.md

 ## task given

+It took me 3 day's to complete this task.
 1. Create a Tinder like carousel to swipe left and right random places using the API
 2. Every card in the app, has the details of the place with place-image and icons